bymayo/craft-pdf-transform/README.md

 To transform a PDF to an image, and then output the URL use the following Twig tag:

 ```
 {% set asset = entry.asset.one() %}
 {{ craft.pdfTransform.url(asset) }}
 ```

 Be aware that this may output a large image, so we'd recommend running this through an image transform.
-See `Dimensions`.
+See <a href="#dimensions">Dimensions</a>.

 ## Known Issues

-# Imagick / Ghostscript
+### Imagick / Ghostscript

 The plugin runs PDFs through a PDF library called <a href="https://github.com/spatie/pdf-to-image" target="_blank">pdf-to-image</a>.
-They have known issues with Imagick where transforms may fail if Ghost Script isn't accessible through Imagick - <https://github.com/spatie/pdf-to-image#issues-regarding-ghostscript> (Very easily resolvable)
+They have known issues with Imagick where transforms may fail if Ghost Script isn't accessible through Imagick (Very easily resolvable)

+Read more about this issue - <https://github.com/spatie/pdf-to-image#issues-regarding-ghostscript>.

-# Dimensions
+### Dimensions

 PDF Transform does the basic job of converting your PDF to a single image.
 It will never be it's role to set with and height dimensions (Other than 'Resolution').